Jon-Becker/research/papers/on-writing-performant-rust/on-writing-performant-rust.md

 }
 ```

-By using a slice here, you are accessing adjacent elements in memory, which improves spatial locality and reduces cache misses If you had used a linked list, the elements could be scattered throughout memory, potentially resulting in more cache misses and slower processing time.
+By using a slice here, you are accessing adjacent elements in memory, which improves spatial locality and reduces cache misses.
+If you had used a linked list, the elements could be scattered throughout memory, potentially resulting in more cache misses and slower processing time.

 Overall, understanding the memory hierarchy and optimizing your code accordingly can lead to significant performance improvements.
 By paying attention to how you use and access data in memory, you can effortlessly improve your code.

 ### The Cache

-The cache is a small but extremely fast type of memory that stores frequently accessed data.
-It acts as a buffer between the CPU and main memory, allowing for faster access to data stored in its registers.
+As briefly mentioned, the cache is a small but extremely fast type of memory which acts as a buffer between the CPU and main memory, allowing for faster access to data stored in its registers.

 One way to optimize cache behavior is by using data structures that have good cache locality.
 As mentioned earlier, slices are a great choice because they store elements next to each other in memory.
-This means that accessing elements in an array is more likely to result in cache hits, which can improve performance.
+This means that accessing elements in a slice is more likely to result in cache hits, which can greatly improve efficiency.

 Another technique is to use data structures that are designed for cache efficiency, such as the [packed_simd](https://github.com/rust-lang/packed_simd) crate.
 Packed SIMD (Single Instruction, Multiple Data) allows you to perform computations on multiple values simultaneously, which can greatly improve performance.
 By utilizing packed SIMD instructions, you can process large amounts of data with fewer instructions and reduce memory accesses.

-By understanding what the cache is and how it works, you can make more informed decisions about how you structure your code and data to take advantage of its capabilities, which can lead to significant performance improvements.
+By understanding what the cache is and how it works, you can make more informed decisions about how you structure your code and data to take advantage of its capabilities, ultimately leading to significant performance improvements.

 ## Profiling and Benchmarking